dante0shy/deepLearningCoSeg/readme.md

     jupyter notebook --no-browser --port=8889

+    #ensure you do the dataset generation first
-    then use Jupyter
+    #then use Jupyter

-dataset generate:
+ dataset generation:

     #put the python files in co-seg/datasets into the data set postion
     #evaluation with next order